 Turnkey Project Advantages and Disadvantages

 When deciding if a turnkey project delivery method makes sense for you, you'll need to consider several factors.
 Some of these include cost, timeline, risk, and quality.
-Here's a closer look at the factors to consider.
+We developed the graphic below to help conceptualize which factors to consider.

 Cost and Timeline Advantages